jszychowskilaba/furniture-manufacturing/README.md

   - 400 Bad Request.
 Response body with a JSON informative message.
   - 401 Unauthorized.
 (Invalid authentication token).
 Response body with a JSON informative message.
   - 404 Not Found.
 (Material ID not found in DB).
 Response body with a JSON informative message.
+  - 409 Conflict.
+(Internal code already used).
+Response body with a JSON informative message.
   - 500 Internal Server Error.
 Response body with a JSON informative message.

 </details>